00:00

 bought the star man’s body back,

-and finally got to burry him.
+and finally got to bury him.

 Tags: